 Engaging with diverse audiences makes good sense; the most successful campaigns are often the ones that speak to and engage as many different people as possible.
-Priority populations—including people living in high-poverty, urban areas (particularly African-American and Latino) and people living in high-poverty, rural areas—are particularly important to engage as partners and advocates.
+Priority populations—including people living in high-poverty, urban areas (particularly African-American and Latino), people living in high-poverty, rural areas, and people with disability —are particularly important to engage as partners and advocates.
 These populations disproportionately carry the burden of many chronic diseases such as heart disease, stroke, and type 2 diabetes.

 Below are some questions designed to make you think about who you are reaching out to and how.
 The following are thought-starters and not an exhaustive list: